 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten free flour blend – I tested this recipe with both Better Batter Artisan Blend and Authentic Foods Steve’s GF Bread Flour.
-I did not test this recipe with King Arthur Measure for Measure or Bob’s Red Mill 1 to 1 because neither is really great in yeast recipes.
-My favorite gluten free flour blend was the Authentic Foods Steve’s GF Bread Flour.
-There is no better flour for making fluffy, soft bread.
+• Gluten-Free Flour Blend – I tested this recipe with both Better Batter Artisan Blend and Authentic Foods Steve’s GF Bread Flour.
+My favorite gluten free flour blend was the Authentic Foods Steve’s Gluten-Free Bread Flour.
+There is no better flour for making fluffy, soft gluten-free bread.

-• Yeast – Always double-check to ensure the brand you use is gluten free.
+• Yeast – I used active dry yeast, but rapid yeast also works in this bread recipe.
+Always double-check to ensure the brand you use is gluten free.
 Red Star “Platinum” is NOT gluten free!

-• Raisins – You can use black or yellow raisins.
-Note that yellow raisins have sulfur dioxide.
+• Raisins – You can use black or yellow raisins or leave them out for cinnamon bread.

 • Milk – You can use regular milk or non-dairy milk like almond milk.
-If you use non-dairy milk, be sure to use one that is not flavored.
+If you use non-dairy milk, be sure to choose one that is unflavored.

 • Butter – If you’re dairy-free, use a dairy-free butter.